Daniel Patterson (naval officer): Career

 Foreseeing British designs against New Orleans almost two months before their attack, Patterson, not Jackson, was the first to prepare to defend the city.
-The American victory at the Battle of New Orleans resulted as much from his foresight and preparations as from Jackson's able fighting. delayed the enemy until reinforcements arrived, then gave artillery support in defense of the fortifications on the right bank of the Mississippi.
+On November 18, he outlined his plans to use the Louisiana, in concert with shore batteries, in a letter to the Secretary of the Navy.
+The American victory at the Battle of New Orleans resulted as much from his foresight and preparations as from Jackson's able fighting.
+His flotilla delayed the enemy at the Battle of Lake Borgne until reinforcements arrived, then gave artillery support in defense of the fortifications on the right bank of the Mississippi River, from fortifications or craft borne in the Mississippi.

 Patterson, highly commended by Jackson, received a note of thanks from Congress, and was promoted to Captain on February 28, 1815.
 Patterson remained on the southern stations until 1824.
 Because of failing health, Thomas Macdonough relinquished command of USS Constitution whereupon Patterson then assumed command and became fleet captain and commander of this flagship in Commodore John Rodgers' Mediterranean Squadron.

 Returning home in 1828, he was appointed one of the three Navy commissioners.
 He commanded the Mediterranean Squadron from 1832 to 1836.
 He then took command of the Washington Navy Yard in 1836, an office he held until his death at Wilmington, Delaware, August 25, 1839.
 Daniel Todd Patterson and his wife are buried in Congressional Cemetery, Washington, D.C.

 The Life of Gould, an Ex-Man-of-War's Man, by Roland Gould (1867), noted on a website of the Navy Department Library at the Washington Navy Yard, purportedly contains a first-person account of the death of Commodore Patterson.